Nipple pain is normal while breastfeeding, but it can be easily relieved

 Look after the skin around your breasts and nipples

 A good way to prevent sore nipples is to look after the skin around your breasts and nipples, even before the baby arrives.
+Using a nipple balm before the birth will help ease your nipples' transition into breastfeeding.

 Rinse your nipples after feeding and let them air dry

 Gently pat a small pea-sized portion of nipple balm onto each nipple to promote healing and prevent future cracking.
-Kin's own Nipple Cream uses an Australian-made formula of all-natural ingredients designed to nourish and restore nipples.

-With avocado oil, lanolin and shea butter, it works to build skin elasticity and prevent chafing and cracking.
-It's also breastfeeding safe!
-There's no need to wipe it off before baby latches on.
+It's also breastfeeding safe, so there's no need to wipe it off before baby latches on.

 When your nipples are damaged, gel pads can be an absolute lifesaver.
 Cooling silicone on one side, fabric on the other to prevent friction against your clothing, apply the gel pad to the nipple in between feeds to promote healing.